Best Ergonomic Chairs – Top 7 Picks for All-Day Support

 EXPERT SCORE

-Taking the spot as the best premium chair for unrestricted movement, the Haworth Fern uses a patented Wave Suspension system that mimics your spine.
-You get padded 4D armrests, seat depth adjustment, and a 350-pound weight capacity backed by a 12-year warranty.
-It even ships fully assembled so you can start working comfortably right out of the box.
+The Haworth Fern uses a patented Wave Suspension system that mimics your spine to distribute weight as you move.
+You get padded 4D armrests, seat depth adjustment, and a 350-pound weight capacity backed by an impressive 12-year warranty.
+This chair ships fully assembled but includes soft casters intended for carpeted floors.

 Max: 350 lb